giocip/ARDUINO_num7/README.md

 	Num a = "123.0" , b = "456.0", c = "789.0";

-Can i input them without quotes and suffix .0?
+Can i input them without double quotes and suffix .0?
 A. Yes, this way:

 	Num a(123), b(456), c(789);